gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 This is the **Many-Worlds Interpretation (MWI).**

-It is, in a sense, the most conservative interpretation — it takes the Schrödinger equation completely seriously and adds nothing to it.
+It is, in a sense, the most conservative interpretation: it takes the Schrödinger equation completely seriously and adds nothing to it.

-The cost: an astronomically — infinitely — branching multiverse, one branch for every quantum event in the history of the universe.
+The cost: an astronomically, even infinitely, branching multiverse, one branch for every quantum event in the history of the universe.

 **The Born rule problem:** MWI struggles to explain